Rumpunzel/rpg-thingy/rules/gear.md

 > This weapon hits harder or finds its target more precisely.

+##### Defensive

+When defending with this weapon's attack Attribute, may add its masterpiece rating + **1** as dice to the roll in addition to gaining minimum effort from this or another asset.

+> This weapon offers respectable defensive qualities for anyone with fast reflexes.

 ##### Piercing

 When attacking, decrease your opponent's minimum effort by **1** for each **1** they roll.

 > This weapon is especially good at piercing or ignoring an opponent's armor.

-##### Wicked
+##### Ranged

-When attacking, double all dice from boons and banes which were created with Intuition.

-> This weapon exploits an opponent's weakness and surprises better than any other.
+This weapon also has the _Reach_ property (the attack attribute is considered to be Reason).

+In addition, if you use this weapon to create a boon with Maneuver, it becomes [enduring](/character#enduring-boons--banes).

+> This weapon excels at keeping foes at a distance.

 ##### Reach

-- This weapon is also an asset for [Positioning](/conflicts#positioning) with Maneuver and Reason
+- This weapon is also an asset for [Positioning](/conflicts#positioning) with Maneuver and its attack attribute
 - While defending, if you have a [Boon](/character#boons) created with Maneuver:
   - you may force the attackers to attack with Maneuver instead of Fight,
   - you may defend with Maneuver instead of Fight,